 Active user wheelchairs are generally designed for paved, solid surfaces - pavements, shops, homes and offices, though they can also manage firm even pathways.
 However, they can do much more, when set up in the right way.
 If you're looking to traverse rougher ground, add-on devices are often crucial (see below).
 Nonetheless, there are options such as chunky mountain-bike tyres that will give far better traction than the slick road ones found as standard on most chairs.

 If you often need to navigate tight indoor spaces, then a chair with a compact frame angle, and inset front end can help ensure you remain as manoeuvrable as possible.
-This tends to be found on higher-end chairs such as the Rogue and Helium; more basic models have less compact angles and insets.
+This tends to be found on higher-end chairs such as the Nitrum and Rogue 2; more basic models have less compact angles and insets.

 Add-Ons and Power Drives

 The popularity of wheelchair add-ons has grown massively in recent years.
-These range from basic freewheel-type attachments that lift your front castors off the ground and provide better off-road traction, to powered rear wheels (either controlled like a powerchair as with Alber's E-Fix, or power-assisting each stroke as with the popular E-Motion wheels), and handbikes (both manual and powered, such as the Quickie Attitude).
-New devices are hitting the market regularly, such as Alber's Smoov One that lets you easily switch between a full-on manual self-propelled chair, to a fully powered one.
+These range from basic Track Wheel -type attachments that lift your front castors off the ground and provide better off-road traction, to powered rear wheels (either controlled like a powerchair as with Alber's E-Fix, or power-assisting each stroke as with the popular E-Motion wheels), and handbikes, such as the Triride's Special Compact HT, Rehasense's PAWS City and the Empulse F55.
+New devices are hitting the market regularly, such as Alber's Smoov One and Permobil's SmartDrive.

 The wide range of add-ons fulfil a similarly wide range of functions - but the key ones are to allow you to take your wheelchair on rougher ground, and to provide motor power to help you out with getting around.
 This can be particularly useful for those with limited muscle strength or dexterity.